 What is the best thing about what you are doing now?

 The most endearing memory from my time at Birmingham would be the first time I saw a Formula Student car run.
-During my first year of University I had mainly helped with the manufacturing and assembly of the car.
-Despite not having designed any components on the car, I still felt I was part of the team.
-After working what felt like non-stop since exams had finished at the beginning of June, to finally see the car up and running was very special.
+During my first year of university I had mainly helped with the manufacturing and assembly of the car.
+Despite not having designed any of the car’s components, I still felt I was part of the team!
+After working what felt like non-stop since exams finished at the beginning of June, to finally see the car up and running was very special.

 Did you get involved in any extracurricular activities as a student?

 One of the most rewarding and enjoyable aspects of my time at university was being involved with the Formula Student Team, UBRacing.
 I was fortunate enough to work on a number of different areas of the car and, as a result, I developed my understanding of a number of the subjects being taught as part of my degree, as well as gained a range of different skills not featured on the syllabus.
 Having the chance to work on a project from the design phase through to seeing the finished car running on track, and being involved with the various steps in between was hugely rewarding and a useful grounding for my future career.